Aonodensetsu/xmas_tree_visualizer/README.md

 - using a premade csv effect (requires GIFT coordinates)
 - creating csv effects from py effects (requires GIFT coordinates)

-If no coordinates.csv file is found, the program will not work if given a csv effect, it will however display a cone as a fallback "tree" when supplied with a py effect.
-If no tree_effect.csv is found, the program will generate one and then display it.
-Otherwise, it will display the file you provided immediately.
+Csv effects are created for a specific tree, so you need GIFT coordinates for that tree to use them.
+If GIFT coordinates are not found by the program, you can still preview py effects on a default "tree" - a cone.
+The program cannot run without an effect.
+If a py effect is supplied as well as coordinates, a csv effect will be created and previewed.
 The generated effects are compliant with [GSD6338/XmasTree](https://github.com/GSD6338/XmasTree).
 All files available for downloads have comments within them so you can check that they are not malicious.